mamendi/mamendi/README.md

 - Windows Server and Linux Administration
 - Azure Cloud
 - On-prem and Cloud infrastructure architecture
-- Good understanding of containers, serverless, infrastructure automation
+- Extensive knowledge of containers and infrastructure automation

 Thanks for visiting!